 So we can see every packet has 8 bits data and 10 bits to be transferred including start and stop bit, now we can say, we are actually sending 960 bytes of data per second (9600 / 10 = 960).

 Now that’s about serial packet generation and transmitting, now move on to the hardware section.

 A serial bus comprises of just two wires – one for sending data and another for receiving.
 That’s why serial devices should have two serial pins: the receiver, RX, and the transmitter, TX.

-There is the point where beginners do mistake, let understand it.
-First you need to make a common ground by connection both devices ground, then as you can see RX of device 1 connected to TX of device 2 and vice versa.
-Because, for an example, if a person is speaking (mouth as transmitter) i.e. transmitting and other person is listening (ears as receiver) i.e. receiving information this makes sense.
+There is a point where beginners make mistakes, let’s understand it.
+First you need to make a common ground by connecting both devices ground, then as you can see RX of device 1 connected to TX of device 2 and vice versa.
+Because, for example, if a person is speaking (mouth as a transmitter) i.e. transmitting and another person is listening (ears as a receiver) i.e. receiving information this makes sense.
 What if both are speaking and no one is ready to listen will this make a proper communication?
 Of course not.

 We’ve learned asynchronous serial from a theoretical side, wires connection required for communication between serial devices.
-Now let see how this happens at signal level (voltage level).
-Most popular hardware implementation techniques are TTL (Transistor-Transistor-Logic) and RS232.
+Now let’s see how this happens at the signal level (voltage level).
+The most popular hardware implementation techniques are TTL (Transistor-Transistor-Logic) and RS232.

-TTL and RS232 are differ by following, TTL Logic level works between 0V to 5V while,
+TTL and RS232 are differed by following, TTL Logic level works between 0V to 5V while,